Skip to content Skip to footer navigation

 It's handy for so much more than just cooking plain old rice and will up the convenience factor of your meal prep.

-Our experts delve into what you can cook in your rice cooker, from poached fruits to steamed veg and dhal, plus some ways to incorporate a rice cooker into your meal prep, and how to store and use up the leftovers safely.
+And, if you're looking to invest in a rice cooker or experiment with the one you have, we delve into what you can cook in your rice cooker, from poached fruits to steamed veg and dhal.
+Plus, some ways to incorporate a rice cooker into your meal prep, and how to store and use up the leftovers safely.

 Is a rice cooker worth buying?